target/huntlib/README.md

 [![Target’s CFC-Open-Source Slack](https://cfc-slack-inv.herokuapp.com/badge.svg?colorA=155799&colorB=159953)](https://cfc-slack-inv.herokuapp.com/)

 ## What's Here?
-The `huntlib` module provides two major object classes as well as a few convenience functions.
+The `huntlib` module provides three major object classes as well as a few convenience functions.

 * **ElasticDF**: Search Elastic and return results as a Pandas DataFrame
 * **SplunkDF**: Search Splunk and return results as a Pandas DataFrame
+* **DomainTools**: Convenience functions for accessing the DomainTools API, primarily focused around data enrichment (requires a DomainTools API subscription)
 * **data.read_json()**: Read one or more JSON files and return a single Pandas DataFrame
 * **data.read_csv()**: Read one or more CSV files and return a single Pandas DataFrame
 * **entropy()** / **entropy_per_byte()**: Calculate Shannon entropy
 * **promptCreds()**: Prompt for login credentials in the terminal or from within a Jupyter notebook.
 * **edit_distance()**: Calculate how "different" two strings are from each other

+## Library-Wide Configuration
+Beginning with `v0.5.0`, `huntlib` now provides a library-wide configuration file, `~/.huntlibrc` allowing you to set certain runtime defaults.
+Consult the file `huntlibrc-sample` in this repo for more information.

 ## huntlib.elastic.ElasticDF
 The `ElasticDF()` class searches Elastic and returns results as a Pandas DataFrame.
 This makes it easier to work with the search results using standard data analysis techniques.